enasequence/enaBrowserTools/README.md

 # enaBrowserTools

 enaBrowserTools is a set of scripts that interface with the ENA web services to download data from ENA easily, without any knowledge of scripting required.
+For a Java based command line downloader tool, please see https://github.com/enasequence/ena-ftp-downloader/.

 # License